 The best way to determine the type of treatment that will work best for your needs will be to schedule a consultation with a doctor who has the expertise you need.

 How many PRP treatments will be necessary before results are seen?

 This therapy is not a cure for hair loss.
 Each treatment plan will be customized to meet the needs of the individual patient.
-Many patients find that a series of four treatments spaced a month apart, can help to produce the desired results.
+Many patients treated at HairAndSkinScience Sydney find that a series of four treatments spaced a month apart, can help to produce the desired results.
 Results will be assessed after three months, to gauge the rate and thickness of the new growth.